quasarbright/quasarbright.github.io/index.md

 ---
 ![me](https://quasarbright.github.io/images/me-small.jpg)
 # Michael Delmonaco
-I am a second-year computer science undergraduate student at Northeastern University.
+I am a third-year computer science undergraduate student at Northeastern University.
 I'm interested in machine learning, programming languages, mathematics, physics, videogames, and rock climbing.
 I also make digital art based on characters from videogames and shows I like.

 This is my personal website.
 Here, I have a variety of different kinds of projects I've worked on for fun over the years.
 Check out my [repositories on GitHub](https://github.com/quasarbright) if you want to see source code and even more projects!
 # [Machine Learning projects](https://quasarbright.github.io/MachineLearning/README)